National's BOP transport plans could create 6500+ jobs, says Tolley

 “The Te Huia train has been a debacle over a number of years,” Brown said.

-Luxon said National’s “vision” was for “New Zealand to become one of the world’s leading small, advanced economies and our transport plan will help drive prosperity and lift the standard of living for all New Zealanders”.
+National Party leader Christopher Luxon said its “vision” was for “New Zealand to become one of the world’s leading small, advanced economies and our transport plan will help drive prosperity and lift the standard of living for all New Zealanders”.

 “With National’s Transport for the Future plan in place, New Zealanders will be able to get where they want to go faster and spend less time in their cars and more time doing what they love.
 Freight will also move more efficiently around the country, improving productivity,” he said.